stanford-iprl-lab/nerf_shared/README.md

 replace `{DATASET}` with your experiment name.

 ### Pre-trained Models
 We intend to provide some pre-trained models in the future.
 Stay tuned!

+## Future Direction
+Contained in the feature branches are the following extensions:
+- Navigation (Planning, Estimation, and Control) within NeRFs
+- Distributed NeRF training
+- Speed ups to NeRF to make it real-time for robotics applications
+- Manipulation and NeRFs

 ## Citation
 Please cite the following works if you use anything from this repository: